-- The self-certification process (termed "Self-Assessment") carried out once every six months by every control owner, to certify the design and functioning of the controls within his/her scope of competence; - The issuance of certification at least once every three months by the Heads of Poste Italiane's corporate functions and the Chief Executive Officers and Executives in charge (where the role exists) at fully-consolidated companies. - e.
-The results of these checks are reported to Poste Italiane's Executive in charge by the "Internal Audit" function in a summary report that includes the results of the checks and the main shortcomings detected, followed by specific audit reports on the individual processes subject to monitoring.
-The information flows indicated recently also include any corrective actions already undertaken or planned to foster the achievement of the objectives of financial information trustworthiness, accuracy, reliability and promptness. - f.
-Following the results of audit activities or any possible change, which may also be included by control owners in the Self-Assessment and in reporting the changes made, the Executive in charge shall update administrative and accounting procedures in accordance with Italian Law no. 262/2005 and publish them on the corporate intranet ("Company Document System"), after consulting with the aforesaid control owners.
+- The self-certification process (termed "Self-Assessment") carried out once every six months by every control owner, to certify the design and functioning of the controls within his/her scope of competence;

-g.
-The issuance of the attestation by the Chief Executive Officer and the Executive in charge requires the consolidation of the results and overall assessment of the SCIIF, which are represented in the Executive in charge's report.
+- The issuance of certification at least once every three months by the Heads of Poste Italiane's corporate functions and the chief executive officers and Executives in charge (where the role exists) at fully-consolidated companies. - e) The results of these checks are reported to Poste Italiane's Executive in charge by the "Internal Audit" function in a summary report that includes the results of the checks and the main shortcomings detected, followed by specific audit reports on the individual processes subject to monitoring.
+The information flows indicated recently also include any corrective actions already undertaken or planned to foster the achievement of the objectives of financial information trustworthiness, accuracy, reliability and promptness. - f) Following the results of audit activities or any possible change, which may also be included by control owners in the Self-Assessment and in reporting the changes made, the Executive in charge shall update administrative and accounting procedures in accordance with Italian Law no. 262/2005 and publish them on the corporate intranet ("Company Document System"), after consulting with the aforesaid control owners. - g) The issuance of the attestation by the chief executive officer and the Executive in charge requires the consolidation of the results and overall assessment of the SCIIF, which are represented in the Executive in charge's report.
 Certification regards the stand-alone financial statements, the annual consolidated financial statements, and the half-year financial statements; it also includes the associated Directors' Reports.
-It is supported by the Self-Assessment process in addition to a flow of internal letters of certification issued by top executives at the Company, and by the Chief Executive Officers at subsidiaries.
-On the basis of these foregoing activities, the Executive in charge and the Chief Executive Officer prepare certification that the administrative and accounting procedures are effective and functioning properly, and that the financial information being prepared for disclosure is truthful and fair.
+It is supported by the Self-Assessment process in addition to a flow of internal letters of certification issued by top executives at the Company, and by the chief executive officers at subsidiaries.
+On the basis of these foregoing activities, the Executive in charge and the chief executive officer prepare certification that the administrative and accounting procedures are effective and functioning properly, and that the financial information being prepared for disclosure is truthful and fair.

-10.1 Executive in charge of preparing the corporate accounting documents
+10.1.
+Executive in charge of preparing the corporate accounting documents

-During FY 2023, the duties of the Executive in charge were performed by the Head of the Company's "Administration and Accounts" function - part of the Company's "Administration, Finance, and Control" function - by Alessandro Del Gobbo, to whom said functions are still assigned.
+During FY 2024, the duties of the Executive in charge were performed by the Head of the Company's "Administration and Accounts" function - part of the Company's "Administration, Finance, and Control" function - by Alessandro Del Gobbo, to whom said functions are still assigned.
+The executive in question - appointed by the board of directors on August 6, 2019, after hearing the opinion of the board of statutory auditors - meets the professionalism requirements set forth in the Company's Articles of Association.
+For a description of the duties of the Executive in charge, please see the "Guidelines for the Internal Control and Risk Management System".